Armenians violate ceasefire 115 times throughout the day | News.az

 Military units of the armed forces of Armenia violated ceasefire 115 times throughout the day, using large-caliber machine guns.

-According to Azerbaijan's Ministry of Defense, Armenian armed forces, located on nameless hills in Noyemberyan region, in Paravakar village and on nameless hills in Ijevan region, in Nerkin Karmiraghbur, Chinari villages of Berd region, and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan's Armed Forces located on nameless hills in Gazakh region, in Aghdam, Kokhanebi villages and on nameless hills in Tovuz region, and on nameless hills in Gadabay region.
+Armenian armed forces, located on nameless hills in Noyemberyan and Ijevan regions, in Mosesgekh, Chinari, Aygedzor villages and on nameless hills in Berd region, and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan's Armed Forces located in Kamarli, Gaymagly, Jafarli, Bala Jafarli villages of Gazakh region, in Alibeyli, Aghdam, Kokhanebi, Munjuglu villages and on nameless hills in Tovuz region, and on nameless hills in Gadabay region, according to Azerbaijan's Defense Ministry.

-The positions of Azerbaijan’s Armed Forces were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Terter region, Shikhlar, Bash Garvand, Javahirli, Garagashly, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Garvand, Garakhanbayli, Gorgan, Kurdlar, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter and Khojavend regions.
+The positions of Azerbaijan’s Armed Forces were also fired from positions of Armenian military units located near the occupied Chilaburt, Yarymja villages of Terter region, Nemirli, Shikhlar, Javahirli, Saryjaly, Novruzlu, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Garakhanbayli, Ashaghy Seyidahmadli, Gorgan, Kurdlar, Horadiz villages of Fuzuli region and Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Goygol, Goranboy, Terter, Aghdam, Khojavend, Fuzuli and Jabrayil regions.

 News.Az